 HISU 380 The American West: Miners, Cowhands, Homesteaders, and Gunslingers

 This course presents the Westward Expansion of the United States beginning with 17th Century Colonial America up to the early 20th century.
 Topics to be covered will include the Trans-Mississippi Movement, cultural conflicts, myths and realities, religious factors, gender roles, economic development, technological advances, and political opportunities.
-Online only.
 3 credits.

 HISU 390 Modern Latin American History